terrapower/armi/doc/requirements/srsd.rst

 .. req:: The latticePhysics package will write input files for the desired code for each representative block to be modeled.
    :id: REQ_lattice_inputs
-   :status: implemented, needs test
+   :status: needs implementation, needs test

 .. req:: The latticePhysics package will use the output(s) to create a reactor library, ``ISOTXS`` or ``COMPXS``, used in the global flux solution.
    :id: REQ_lattice_outputs
+   :status: needs implementation, needs test

+.. reg:: The reactor package shall check input for basic correctness.
+   :id: REQ_reator_correctness
-   :status: implemented, needs test
+   :status: needs implementation, needs test

+The reactor package shall check its input for certain obvious errors including unphysical densities and proper fit.

 --------------------